-The Microtone – Duplex is a trumpet designed by Kame and realized by Gerd Friedel between 15.12.2016 and 08.02.2017 in the workshop of Egger in Basel.
+The Microtone – Duplex is a trumpet designed by Tassos Tataroglou and constructed by Gerd Friedel between 15.12.2016 and 08.02.2017 in the workshop of Egger in Basel.

 Often the instrument is extended with a third bell, as well as with extra tubes which connect the valves with wind-reacting objects.
 This acoustic set-up increases the number of new timbres and the mixing possibilities among them impressively.

 Working with electronics includes a focus on making music with feedback loops.
 The MD in this case functions as an analogue controller of a synthesizer.
-The opening-closing of any of the 9 holes of the instrument (as well as combinations among them, and all in relation to the distance from the amplifier) allows the manipulation of the feedback loops and leads to pieces of open tone-scapes.
+The opening-closing of any hole of the instrument allows the manipulation of the feedback loops and leads to pieces of open tone-scapes.

 Last but not least, the MD is a tool of exploration of traditional music.
 Being inspired by the traditional japanese music for shakuhachi led me work on developing similar timbre and microtonal variations in the trumpet.
 This practice brought about the arrangement of the Nesting of cranes, one of the most remarkable traditional compositions for shakuhachi.
 In this case the instrument is used without the second bell, but rather with alternations between the pipe -where normally the second bell connects- and the main bell.